 Transcripts may be submitted electronically or by mail.
 The University of Denver will consider electronic transcripts official from a domestic institution if it meets the criteria outlined by the Office of the Registrar.
+If your institution offers the option to send transcripts electronically using a secure service, please request them to send it to firstname.lastname@example.org.
 If sent by mail, official transcripts must arrive at University College.

 Please send transcripts to the following address:

 2211 South Josephine Street

 Two confidential references are required.
 Reference requests are sent to your recommender via email once you complete that portion of the application.
 You will be asked to provide names and email addresses for your recommenders on your online application.
 We suggest you notify your recommender in advance that the reference request email will be coming from University College at the University of Denver.
 This will allow him/her to return the recommendation form electronically.
 References should be completed by individuals such as former instructors, supervisors, coworkers, and individuals you know from community activities who can speak to your professional strengths and aptitude for graduate study.

 Please contact your letter of recommendation providers a day or two after submitting your application to verify they received the email and letter of recommendation form.
 You may resend the recommender notice through your application status page.